-Navigate to and open Settings, and then tap Biometrics and security.
+Navigate to and open Settings, and then tap Security and privacy.

 Tap Private Share, and then tap the Settings icon in the top right corner.

-Tap Expiration date, adjust the time limit as needed, and then tap Done.
+Tap Set expiration, adjust the time limit as needed, and then tap Done.

 Set the date after sending